Industry Speak Seminar Series

 Location-based resources exist by virtue of where we are, and provide opportunities that either do not exist elsewhere, or are not as numerous.
 Interior Design students embarking on a retail project meet with managers and designers of significant projects like the Victoria Secret store in New York.
 Or they get access to a Cass Gilbert-designed historic structure in downtown Newark while it is undergoing renovation (managed by a graduate of the College of Architecture and Design) to be used as the source/site for a studio project.
 Industrial Design students take a downtown walking tour when studying both existing conditions and future potentials prior to embarking on a project to design street furniture.
 Students in the seminar, “Furniture as Fashion” were able to participate in a past Mercedes Benz New York Fashion Week by designing and building an indoor “glacier” to complement a runway at Milk Studio used by fashion company NUMBER:Lab.
 Digital Design students visit active design studios like 1st Avenue Machine or Ntrōpic and can participate in the local professional SIGGRAPH chapter to get closer to the work being currently done.
 Newark provides locations where freshmen students can practice their traditional drawing skills in their foundation level courses while sketching architecturally significant spaces and structures.

 There are ALWAYS occasions for learning beyond the classroom at NJIT’s School of Art + Design.
 More often than not, the opportunities are too numerous to be able to have time to avail oneself of everything available.
 There are also many one-off cases that may be unique to a faculty member, a course, a time or place in history.
 There are competitions to enter, places to visit, lectures to attend, research to perform and present, and so on.
 To get more information about these and other activities, and to see what goes on beyond the classroom, please take a moment to look at our newsletters which come out twice per semester.
-You may find past issues archived online at http://design.njit.edu/news/index.php with links to each issue on the right side of the page.
+You may find the current issue and a link to past issues here.